mazoeziportal/Techtrends/README.md

 ## CD tooling

-- argo-cd
+- ArgoCD

 ## Deployment on multiple Kubernetes clusters

 - Helm

-# Project Steps Overview
+## Project Steps Overview

 1. Apply the best development practices and develop the status and  `health check endpoints` for the TechTrends application.
 2. Package the TechTrends application by creating a `Dockerfile` and `Docker image`.